cmarcum/PolaroidSkins/README.md

 This initial prototype is based on dimensions acquired from https://www.thingiverse.com/thing:4879934.
 The corner accuracy could be improved.

 #Color Stripe Scheme
-The original 7 color stripe scheme used in Poloroid branding by [https://en.wikipedia.org/wiki/Paul_Giambarba] (Paul Giambarba) was designed for the colorpack II and introduced in 1968.
+The original 7 color stripe scheme used in Poloroid branding by [Paul Giambarba](https://en.wikipedia.org/wiki/Paul_Giambarba) was designed for the colorpack II and introduced in 1968.
 Paul has a great summary of the evolution of the scheme on his old blog here:
- [https://giam.typepad.com/the_branding_of_polaroid_/2004/07/polaroids_famou.html](The Branding of Polaroid).
+ [The Branding of Polaroid](https://giam.typepad.com/the_branding_of_polaroid_/2004/07/polaroids_famou.html).
 For convenience, I've included an approximate HEX code list below for the original seven colors.

 - 0091f2ff
 - 66a00eff